 While every business is unique and thus due diligence is required, generally you will find that cloud computing will have a lower TCO and will deliver savings.
+(But there's a note of caution in this blog.)
 This is one of the most compelling factors when replacing on-premise systems and infrastructure with Cloud Services.
-This belief is based on five high level advantages of cloud computing:
+This belief is based on six high level advantages of cloud computing:

-One premise is that when using cloud services, total cost of ownership is lower, easier to calculate, easier to predict, and short-term expense management is easier to achieve compared to running your own on-premise systems.
+One premise is that when using cloud services, total cost of ownership is:

 So Is Total Cost of Ownership Still Valid In The Cloud?